ENCODE-DCC/wdl-pipelines/docs/install.rst

 Kundaje lab cluster with SGE
 ----------------------------
 .. note:: Jobs will be submitted to Sun GridEngine (SGE) and distributed to all server nodes.
 Genome data have already been installed and shared.
+Use genome TSV files in ``genome/klab`` for your ``input.json``.

 #.
 Install `dependencies <#dependency-installation>`_.
 #.
 Run a pipeline::